 See more section

 Before joining the firm, Zach clerked for the Hon.
-Keith E. Lynott, J.S.C., of the Superior Court of New Jersey, Law Division, in Newark.
-He also clerked at the U.S. Environmental Protection Agency’s Office of Enforcement and Compliance Assurance.
+Keith E. Lynott, J.S.C., of the Superior Court of New Jersey, Law Division, and at the U.S. Environmental Protection Agency.